 If after following the above two recommendations you are still unable to get the Taskbar to be displayed, reboot the computer and load the computer into Windows Safe Mode.
 Once in Safe Mode, Restart the computer once again and the Taskbar should be restored.

 It is common for users to mistakenly move their Taskbar to the left, top, or right side of the screen while working on their computer.
 If you want to return the Taskbar to the default position (the bottom of the screen), follow the steps below.

 How to move the Taskbar

 Moving the Taskbar is simple once you understand the basic steps involved.
 To move the Taskbar follow the steps below.

 - Move your mouse cursor to where the time is displayed on the Taskbar.

 - Once your mouse cursor is over the time, click and hold the left mouse button down, while holding the mouse button down, move your cursor to the middle edge of where you want the Taskbar to be.
-For example, if you wish to return the Taskbar back to its original position, move the cursor to the bottom center of the screen.
+For example, if you want to return the Taskbar back to its original position, move the cursor to the bottom center of the screen.
 When the Taskbar has moved to its new location, release the button.